 River Pilot offers a global platform, designed to help international and regional tour operators, individuals and logistics companies the opportunity to operate self driving vehicle tours with quick ramp up.
 This process puts all tour operators in reach of cutting edge technology that is typically only available to all but the largest companies.
 Our interoperable platform removes laborious and expensive data capture, lengthy planning, R&D from the autonomous vehicle tour delivery process.The architecture lets tour operators port existing or new content right to the vehicle for consistent or custom tours.

 We look forward to hearing from those that are interested in this new technology.
 As we progress forward, we have the knowledge, skills and team to bring about the roads we know so well.
 Having a mutual platform that can be built upon with an API will be the key.
-We call those API plans: Fixed Plan Navigation, Adaptive Plan Navigation and Smart Plan Navigation
+We call those API plans: Fixed Plan Navigation, Adaptive Plan Navigation and Smart Plan Navigation.
+For complete service we recommend our MAP division.

 - River Pilot